Course-wide Assurance of Learning Mapping

 Project overview

 The Curriculum Assurance and Learning Mapping (CALM) project is UOW’s institutional approach to assuring student learning in an AI-enabled environment.
-CALM will provide a structured, supportive process for Academic Program Directors and Discipline Leaders to map where Course Learning Outcomes (CLOs) are taught and assured across programs, and to identify the key assessment points that demonstrate students’ own knowledge and capability.
+CALM will provide a structured, supportive process for Academic Program Directors and Discipline Leaders to map where Course Learning Outcomes (CLOs) are taught and assured across programs, and to identify the key points that require strengthening to ensure integrity, validity, and alignment in an AI-enabled environment.
 By coupling guided workshops and one-on-one support with a streamlined digital mapping tool, CALM will surface strengths, gaps, and vulnerabilities, especially where assessment validity, authenticity, or integrity may be at risk due to AI-mediated practices.

 Megan Smith, Educational Excellence (E²) Co-Lead - Course-wide Assurance of Learning Mapping (left)